kartoza/rir-dashboard/documentation/docs/setup/installation/project_setup.md

 password : admin
 ```

-## Setup different environment
+## Set up different environment
-To setup different environment, for example the Default credential, or the port of server, open **deployment/.env**.
+To set up different environment, for example the Default credential, or the port of server, open **deployment/.env**.
 You can check the description below for each of variable.

 ```